NAL-i5K/SRAtoVCF/README.md

 ```
 ### Step 1.
 Set the environment variable in conda env_var.sh file.
 Just like the conda environment Step 2.
+However, the `APPTAINER_CACHEDIR` still have to be setted by each user, because it has to be unique to user.
+[Ref.](https://docs.sylabs.io/guides/latest/user-guide/build_env.html)
 ## Example
 In the test example, we utilize the yeast data as an example.
 The example folder contains the reference sequence of R64, and the processed SRA accession is SRR23631020.